Your Guide to study Medicine in Italy

 Accommodation Settled

 If you haven’t secured permanent housing, your university’s international office can help.
-Check DSU housing options first — they’re subsidised or free for scholarship holders.
+Check DSU housing options first, they’re subsidised or free for scholarship holders.

 What it’s actually like.
-Not the brochure version.
+Beyond the screens.

 Accommodation

-University residences are the cheapest option — often free or heavily subsidised through DSU.
+University residences are the cheapest option, often free or heavily subsidised through DSU.
 But spots are limited and go fast.
 Apply through your regional DSU agency as early as possible.

 Most students rent shared apartments.
 A room in a shared flat costs €250–500/month depending on the city.
 Start looking on Immobiliare.it or Idealista.it.
 Join your university’s Facebook housing group.
 And a word of genuine caution: never pay a deposit before seeing the apartment in person or through a verified video call.
 Rental scams targeting international students are real.